 - Malaysia – Payment is paid at the end of the year.

 - Saudi Arabia – Payment is made on Eid al-Fitr.

 - Singapore – Payment is usually made at the end of the year.

-- Taiwan – Payment is usually made at the Lunar New Year.
+- Taiwan – Payment is usually made during the Lunar New Year.

-- United Arab Emirates – In the UAE, 13th and 14th month pay are paid at the end of the year.
+- United Arab Emirates – In the UAE, the 13th and 14th-month pay are paid at the end of the year.

-- Vietnam – Payment is usually made at the Lunar New Year.
+- Vietnam – Payment is usually made during the Lunar New Year.

 Who Is Entitled to 13th Month Pay?